 What are travel corridors?

 Right now, if you enter the UK from overseas you have to self-isolate (or quarantine) for 14 days.
-However, the UK government has listed more than 50 countries where this will no longer be the case and non-essential travel gets the thumbs up.
-That means you can holiday to one of those 50 plus places and not have to quarantine when you get back.
+However, the UK government has listed some countries where this will no longer be the case and non-essential travel gets the thumbs up.
+That means you can holiday to one of those places and not have to quarantine when you get back.

 At the other end, these countries won’t make travellers from the UK self-isolate when they arrive there either.
 So you can holiday with no need to quarantine at either end – result!
 And this two-way agreement is what they call a travel corridor – or air bridge.